xizon/Uix-Page-Builder/readme.txt

 = Advanced Customization (Optional) =

-> Refer to the default provided by the custom files in folders ( <strong>"uix-page-builder/uix-page-builder-sections/"</strong> and <strong>"uix-page-builder/theme_templates/"</strong> ).

-* Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
+Plugin allow handles builder controls of backend template usage so that we can use our own templates instead of the plugin.
+If you want to custom your builder controls of backend for your theme, then just copy them from the directory  <strong>"/wp-content/plugins/uix-page-builder/uix-page-builder-sections/"</strong> to your theme directory  <strong>"/wp-content/themes/{your-theme}/"</strong>.
-* It is s easy to bind specific WordPress themes you want.
-* Allows completely customize your '.css', '.php', '.js', 'image' files for your builder structure, please refer to the usage.